Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/20-GettingStarted.md

 This chapter explains the first steps required for starting creating applications with ModuleStudio.

-For now we refer only to existing tutorials as they describe things still quite well.

 ## Create your first application in 10 minutes

 This chapter shows how easy it is to define and generate Zikula applications with ModuleStudio.
 It shows the overall idea in a quick tour, using an example model.
 So let's do a module together!